-- Working within statutory guidance to deliver appropriate Relationships and sex education (RSE) and health education - Personal, Social, Health and Economic (PSHE) education, to explore key areas such as self-esteem, emotional literacy, assertiveness, power, building resilience to radicalisation, e-safety and bullying. - Appropriate filters and monitoring systems are in place to ensure that 'overblocking' does not lead to unreasonable restrictions as to what learners can be taught about online safety and safeguarding. - The curriculum will be shaped to respond to safeguarding incident patterns in the setting identified by the Designated Safeguarding Lead and safeguarding team (e.g., to respond to an increase in bullying incidents). - Providing engagement opportunities with parents and carers to consult on key aspects of the curriculum. - Learners can inform the curriculum via discussions with the School Council, Officer Holder meetings and Borders's Forum.
+- Working within statutory guidance to deliver appropriate Relationships and Sex Education (RSE) and health education - Personal, Social, Health and Economic (PSHE) education, to explore key areas such as self-esteem, emotional literacy, assertiveness, power, building resilience to radicalisation (as part of the Prevent Duty), e-safety and bullying.

+- Appropriate filters and monitoring systems are in place to ensure that 'overblocking' does not lead to unreasonable restrictions as to what learners can be taught about online safety and safeguarding. - The curriculum will be shaped to respond to safeguarding incident patterns in the setting identified by the Designated Safeguarding Lead and safeguarding team (e.g., to respond to an increase in bullying incidents). - Providing engagement opportunities with parents and carers to consult on key aspects of the curriculum. - Learners can inform the curriculum via discussions with the School Council, Officer Holder meetings and Boarders' Forum.